nginx/unit-docs/source/howto/bugzilla.rst

           "applications": {
               "bugzilla": {
                   "type": "perl",
-                  "user": ":nxt_term:`app_user <User and group values must have access to the working directory>`", "group": "app_group",
                   "working_directory": ":nxt_term:`/path/to/app/ <Use a real path in your configuration>`", "script": ":nxt_term:`/path/to/app/app.psgi <Full pathname of the PSGI file; use a real path in your configuration>`"
               }